Lynn Boylan: Member of the European Parliament

 and was adopted by Amnesty International as a prisoner of conscience.
 In March 2015, Boylan described Halawa as an "Irish-speaking, GAA-playing Dublin lad", and asked if the Irish Government would do more if his name was "Paddy Murphy".
 In December 2015, Boylan sponsored a motion in the European Parliament calling Halawa's release.
 She introduced his two sisters to the Parliament before the vote, which passed by over 560 votes to 11.

 She lost her seat at the 2019 European Parliament election.

+In December 2023, it was announced that Boylan would run for the European Parliament again in 2024, alongside Daithí Doolan.
+On 11 June 2024, Boylan was elected to the European Parliament as MEP for Dublin, taking the third seat of four.
+She took office on 17 July 2024.

+In 2025, the Israeli Interior Ministry barred Boylan and Rima Hassan, another European member of parliament, from entering during a diplomatic EU mission to Jerusalem and Ramallah, leading to the cancellation of the trip.

 Senator

 Boylan was elected to the Seanad in April 2020 as a Senator for the Agricultural Panel.
 She was the Sinn Féin candidate at the 2021 Dublin Bay South by-election.
 She was not elected, getting 4,245 first-preference votes (15.8%).

 Personal life

 Boylan is the partner of Eoin Ó Broin, who has been the Sinn Féin TD for Dublin Mid-West since 2016.
-They live in Clondalkin, South Dublin.
+They live in Clondalkin, County Dublin.